Origin

 According to the general rules of origin, goods wholly produced or manufactured in a single country are regarded as having their origin in that country.
 Goods the production of which involves more than one country are deemed to originate in the country where they underwent their last, substantial processing or working.
 The general rules of origin of the Union may differ from the corresponding rules of other countries.
 Therefore, the same product may acquire different origins depending on which country’s rules of origin are applied.
 Upon import, the country of origin of a product is usually determined based on the rules of the country of import.

-General certificates of origin are usually granted by the Chamber of Commerce of the different countries.
-Preferential treatment, i.e. a reduced duty rate, is never granted based on a general certificate of origin, unless there are separate provisions on it concerning certain special products.
+Non-preferential certificates of origin are usually granted by chambers of commerce of different countries.
+Preferential treatment, i.e. a reduced duty rate, is never granted based on a non-preferential certificate of origin unless there are separate provisions on it concerning certain special products.
+Note that solely a non-preferential certificate of origin does not constitute sufficient proof of non-preferential origin.